PlainIntricacy/Optimus_Change/README.md

 Optimus_Change
 ==============

-Java program that calculates the optimum change to be returned in a transaction
+Java program that calculates the optimum change to be returned in a transaction.

 Because I hate coins.